wdingmtsu/Master/README.md

 # Master
-The codes associated with each project we finished from SIMIODE (https://www.simiode.org/)
+The codes associated with each project we finished from SIMIODE (https://www.simiode.org/) written by Ryan Florida, Jeffery Summers, Ben Burton and Puran Nepal.

 The following codes associated with